Skip to main content

 Another, and most likely the quicker alternative, is to take the metro to Botafogo station and then jump the bus for Topsail or ask any local for the Parque Lago bus and they’ll help you out.

-Once there now head to the large mansion.
-A stone building with a large pool like fountain in front, now an art school.
-From there, at the back-end, seek out out for signs to ‘Corcovado’ and follow the two hour hike through dense jungle, passing tropical birds and gushing waterfalls.
+Once there, head to the large mansion.
+A stone building with a large pool-like fountain in front, now an art school.
+From there, at the back end, seek out signs to ‘Corcovado’ and follow the two hour hike through dense jungle, passing tropical birds and gushing waterfalls.

 The hike will end as the trail meets the main road.
-When you arrive swing a right, keeping heading upwards and follow all the collectivos bringing us lazy tourists to see Jesus.
+When you arrive swing right, keep heading upwards and follow all the collectivos bringing us lazy tourists to see Jesus.

 Oh and remember to bring cash with you, cards are not accepted.